eclipse-cdt-cloud/tsp-python-client/README.md

 ## Usage

+To activate completion for **tsp-cli-client** options, follow [these instructions](https://kislyuk.github.io/argcomplete/#activating-global-completion).

 To use the **tsp-cli-client** script, type the following command in the root directory to get the usage:

 ```python